Serbian Despotate: Đurađ Branković restored

-But these successes only bought little time.
-Nikola Skobaljić's resistance, which due to his army's low numbers came to be respected by the Turks themselves, was crushed by another Ottoman force on November 16 and he was executed.
+But these successes only bought a little time.
+Nikola Skobaljić's resistance, which, due to his army's low numbers, came to be respected by the Turks themselves, was crushed by another Ottoman force on November 16 and he was executed.
 In the early spring of 1455, the Sultan continued his invasion of Serbia.
 This time, the Ottomans focused on taking southern Serbia first.
 Novo Brdo was besieged with heavy cannons and fell on June 1, 1455, after forty days of resistance.
 The rest of southern Serbia was occupied soon after that.
 At the same time, Despot Đurađ was trying to convince the Hungarians to launch another crusade, but returned empty-handed to Smederevo.
 In early 1456, he accepted a peace treaty with the Sultan, and southern Serbia remained in Ottoman hands.

 A few months after the peace treaty, the Ottoman Empire attacked again.
-Both Smederevo and Belgrade, which were the primary target of the Turks, successfully resisted, but the countryside was devastated even further.
+Both Smederevo and Belgrade, which were the primary targets of the Turks, successfully resisted, but the countryside was devastated even further.
 Despot Đurađ Branković died on December 24, 1456.

 Lazar Branković

 Despot Lazar Branković, the only one of Đurađ's sons not to be blinded by the Ottomans, succeeded his father.
 Sensing that Serbia was too weak to defeat a future Ottoman incursion on the battlefield, he managed to make a deal with Sultan Mehmed II on January 15, 1457.
 According to this deal, he was granted back most of his father's lands and a promise that Serbia would not be disturbed by the Ottomans until Lazar's death.
-Lazar in turn had to pay a tribute, which was reduced because he no longer had the rich mines of Novo Brdo.
+Lazar, in turn, had to pay a tribute, which was reduced because he no longer had the rich mines of Novo Brdo.
 Temporarily relieved of the southern threat, Lazar turned to the north and Hungarian internal battles, which he joined on the side of King Ladislaus, managing to capture the town of Kovin and several other towns on the left bank of the Danube in 1457.

-Immediately after death of their mother Jerina on May 3, 1457, the younger generation of the Branković family broke out in a conflict of succession.
+Immediately after the death of their mother, Jerina, on May 3, 1457, the younger generation of the Branković family broke out in a conflict of succession.
 Seeking rights for his bastard son Vuk, blind Grgur Branković fled to the Ottoman Empire, together with Mara and Thomas Kantakouzenos.
 Lazar's brother, blind Stefan Branković, took his side and stayed with him.
 Despot Lazar suddenly died on January 20, 1458.